segadreamcast1/The-Archive/README.md

 # The Nontext Archive

-## This is an archive of random images, memes, videos, etc.
+## this is an archive of random images, memes, videos, etc. hosted on GitHub, and built by Jekyll
-**You *can* contribute, but if it's personal...
-Don't.**

 # HOW TO CONTRIBUTE
-1. Fork the repository
+1. fork the repository
-2. Upload your files
+2. upload your files
-3. Make a pull request and wait for merge
+3. make a pull request and wait for merge